delphicventurescode/AMPES2_myPESTLERepo/README.md

 Only Class Representatives may contact me via WhatsApp or other channels when necessary.
 (To clarify, I am not available on the phone - other than for Class Reps.)

+Email is also the method you should use to put things on record, that is, to leave a paper trail, per standard corporate norms.

 ## 4. Professional Standards (Corporate Communication)

 As this is a Brand Management course, we will adhere to professional corporate communication standards.
 Please keep the following in mind: